Entropic repulsion and scaling limit for a finite number of non-intersecting subcritical FK interfaces: Brownian watermelon asymptotics for the random-cluster measure

 We now turn to the proof of Lemma~\ref{lem:Ioan_numerator}.
 Fix some edge-regular $\mathsf{Ext}$.
 When $\nonint, \con$ and $\mathsf{Diam}$ occur, write $\Gamma_i$ for the top-most path of the cluster of $\mathscr{X}_i$.
 This is a non-simple path of open edges contained in $\mathsf{Strip}$ (due to $\mathsf{Diam}$) connecting $\mathscr{X}_i$ to $\mathscr{Y}_i$.
 For any such path, write $\partial \Gamma_i$ for all the edges of $\mathsf{Strip}$ adjacent to and above $\Gamma_i$.
 Finally, write $\Gamma$ for the $r$-tuple of paths $\Gamma_1,\dots, \Gamma_r$.

-The idea of the proof of Lemma~\ref{lem:Ioan_numerator} is to bound the probability of $\lbrace \Gamma = \gamma \rbrace$ for any potential realisation $\gamma$ of $\Gamma$ by the probability of a suitable event in the product measure.
+The idea of the proof of Lemma~\ref{lem:Ioan_numerator} is to bound the probability of $\lbrace \Gamma = \gamma \rbrace$ for any possible realization $\gamma$ of $\Gamma$ by the probability of a suitable event in the product measure.
 Then we use the Ornstein--Zernike theory to estimate the latter probability.
 The first step is contained by the following statement, which constitutes the core of the proof.